bpasanek/puzzlepoesis/README.md

 # puzzlepoesis
 This is the main git for UVa's Puzzle Poetry group.
 This repository will house code for solving poetry puzzles (pentominoes and other).
+A proper index web page can be visited here:

 ### The Puzzle Solver: Overview
 Katherine Holcomb has adapted and uploaded C++ code that leverages 4 different puzzle solving algorithms (DLX, 2.
 MCH, EMCH, de Bruijn).
 Unpack the tarball polycube.tgz for code, modules, and makefiles.